What is Candida albicans?

 What types of Candida albicans infections (candidiasis) exist?

-There are three types of infections caused by Candida albicans:
+Common types of infections caused by Candida albicans include:

 - Thrush: An overgrowth of yeast forms inside of your mouth and throat that appear as white, raised bumps.

 - Vaginal yeast infection: Yeast multiplies inside of your vagina and causes infection.
 Other names for a vaginal yeast infection are “vaginal candidiasis” or “candidal vaginitis.”

 - Invasive candidiasis: A severe infection that targets your whole body, specifically your blood, bones, brain and heart.

 Who does Candida albicans affect?

 Candida albicans fungus lives on everyone in small amounts.
 Different people are more likely to develop different types of fungal infections, most commonly: